|How We Can Help You||12 FAQs for Clients||What to Keep||10 Tips: How to Choose an Estate Sale Service|

 Q#1 - Our realtor advised us to put our house on the market after it has been emptied.
 We need to have an estate sale ASAP.
 What should we do?

 A - Call us ASAP.
-Although some sales can be prepared in as little as four days, others take up to two weeks to properly organize, research, stage, price & conduct an in-home estate sale.
+Although some sales can be prepared in as little as seven days, others take up to three weeks to properly organize, research, stage, price & conduct an in-home estate sale.
 Including the weekend before the sale, we need about ten days to do the job to our high standards.

-Anne Dee ESTATE SALES does residential estate sales in Central, Northwest, Southwest & West Austin & Westlake; we no longer serve Bastrop, Buda, Cedar Park, Lago Vista, Lakeway, Onion Creek, Pflugerville, Round Rock, Sun City & other outlying areas.
+Anne Dee ESTATE SALES does an average of 16 residential estate sales each year in Central, Northwest & West Austin; we no longer serve Bastrop, Buda, Cedar Park, Lago Vista, Lakeway, Onion Creek, Pflugerville, Round Rock, Sun City & other outlying areas.